DORO – a conversation about the ‘Triumph And Agony Live’ album to be released on September 27, 2021.

 as Warlock.
 I had a nice talk with Doro about this special record.

-But this one was really exceptional.
+one was really exceptional.
 Yes, the band was so tight.
 So focused.
 You were great.
 I think that maybe one little advantage of that COVID period is that you had a long time to take a rest for your voice.’

-Doro: ‘In fact, I never
+Doro: ‘In fact, I never took

-took a rest.
+a rest.
 I've just had so many gigs.
 There were different ones, all in COVID safe situations.
 Sometimes it was hard as the people were so far away, we had to work hard to connect.
 For the Alcatraz show we finally had Nick (Douglas) back on bass.
-He flew
+He flew in

-in from the States just for this show.
+from the States just for this show.
 Luckily, he came in one day before, because one day later, the policy was that he would have been into quarantine for five days.
 And we couldn't have performed together.
 Nick is the only one who does not want to get vaccinated.